spacemandev-git/fvtt-card-support/README.md

 # Card Support for Foundry VTT

-**IMPORTANT NOTE:** There is a known issue with Card Support that *seems* to only occur in new worlds created in 0.7.x.
-In newly created worlds, Card Support fails to draw to players' hands (and probably other severe issues as well).
-Your existing worlds *may* be unaffected by this issue, but please exercise caution until an official 0.7.5 release is available, hopefully within a week of 0.7.5 stable.

-Thanks for your patience and our apologies for any issues this may cause.
+**IMPORTANT NOTE:** In initial testing, Card Support seems more or less compatible with , though Norc has an issue that only seems to affect him.
+Thanks in an advance for reporting any issues that you may come across in 0.7.5.
+We'll iron out any new issues and release an official 0.7.5 version as soon as we can, thanks for your patience.

 ## Usage Instructions
 1. Click the "SDF Import" Button in the Journal tab of the Sidebar (see gif).